stsaz/fmedia/README.md

 ---------------
 CONFIG
 ---------------
-The global configuration file "fmedia.conf" is located within the fmedia directory itself.
+The global configuration file `fmedia.conf` is located within the fmedia directory itself.
 It contains all supported settings and their default values.
 You must restart fmedia after you make changes to this file.

-Additional settings may be stored in file "fmedia-ext.conf".
-This makes it easier to upgrade fmedia without the need to edit "fmedia.conf".
+Additional settings may be stored in file `fmedia-ext.conf`.
+This makes it easier to upgrade fmedia without the need to edit `fmedia.conf`.

-Per-user configuration settings are also supported, they must be stored in "fmedia-user.conf" file in home directory:
+Per-user configuration settings are also supported, they must be stored in `fmedia-user.conf` file in home directory:

 	Windows: %APPDATA%/fmedia/fmedia-user.conf
 	Linux:   $HOME/.config/fmedia/fmedia-user.conf